-Every year it seems that the industry pronounces Satellite TV dead, but every year it is still with us.
+Every year it seems that the industry asks if Satellite TV is dying, but every year it is still with us.
 What makes it such a continuing valid route to market for broadcasters?

-One of the meta-stories you will find occurring throughout the TV industry over the last two decades is the one that insists that satellite TV is in trouble.
+One of the meta-stories you will find occurring throughout the TV industry over the last two decades is the one that insists that the future of Satellite TV is in trouble.
 With the recent far-reaching structural changes in the industry, they have grown in number too.
 The rise of the major SVOD OTT players has been phenomenal to observe.
-On the global stage Netflix and Amazon Prime Video have expanded first from the US to core markets in the dveloped world, then to become true global providers.
+On the global stage Netflix and Amazon Prime Video have expanded first from the US to core markets in the developed world, then to become true global providers.

 The current Netflix coverage map below has been stable since January 2016.
 It covers over 190 countries, with China remaining the sole significant holdout, and Crimea, North Korea and Syria being denied access due to US government rules.
 Amazon Prime Video’s is virtually identical following its own global expansion in December 2016.
 There are also significant regional players such as Hulu to be considered.

-Despite all this activity, the satellite industry is still going strong.
+Despite all this activity, the satellite industry is not dying, actually it is still going strong.
 In spite of the meteoric rise of OTT and consistent pressure from other sources, satellites are still being launched and the channels they carry still have subscribers.

 Indeed, there is even potential for growth in satellite TV as two reports published this year have illustrated.